danielsauter/rapid-android-development/nfc.md

 ###Set NFC Permissions

-Because `NFC` permissions are not listed in Processing’s Android Permissions Selector, where we usually make our permission selections (<!--ref linkend="sec.sketch.permissions-->), we need to modify `AndroidManifest.xml` directly to enable `NFC`.
+Because `NFC` permissions are not listed in Processing’s Android Permissions Selector, where we usually make our permission selections ([Setting Sketch Permissions](../geolocation.html#setting-sketch-permissions)), we need to modify `AndroidManifest.xml` directly to enable `NFC`.
 Processing typically takes care of creating this file for us when we run the sketch, based on the selection(s) we’ve made in the Permission Selector, and it re-creates the file every time we change our permission settings.
 Also, when we make no permission selections at all, Processing creates a basic manifest file inside our sketch folder.

 Since we are already editing the Android manifest file manually, let’s jump ahead and also add an [intent filter][17] that launches our app when a tag is discovered.
 This way, `NFCRead` will start when the app is not yet running and resume when it is running in the background.